Jump to start of content

 Rudolph A. Rodriguez, MD, Chair

 Dr. Rodriguez attended Stanford University and earned his medical degree at the Charles Drew/UCLA Medical Education Program at the University of California, Los Angeles.
-He completed his internal medicine residency at California Pacific Medical Center, and his nephrology fellowship training at the University of California, San Francisco.
+He completed his internal medicine residency at California Pacific Medical Center in San Francisco, and his nephrology fellowship training at the University of California, San Francisco.

 As of July 2022, Dr. Rodriguez reported the following external relationships: